lotzk/rust-isabelle-client/readme.md

 ## Usage

+To use the server or batch utilities, an Isabelle installation is required.

 ### Client

 To connect to an Isabelle server, first create an instance of the client by calling the `IsabelleClient::connect` method.